WordPress Security Checklist: A Complete and Practical Guide to Safeguard Your Website

 WordPress powers over 40% of all websites on the internet.
 This makes it a prime target for hackers.
 They know that many WordPress websites do not implement proper security measures.
 This makes it easier for them to find and exploit vulnerabilities.
 When a hacker gets into your website, they can steal customer data, install malware, damage your reputation, and even use your website to attack other websites.

 A security breach can cost thousands of dollars in recovery expenses and result in lost trust from the audience.
 Search engines like Google may flag your website as unsafe and remove it from search results.
 Further, your organic traffic drops to zero.
 Your customers might see warning messages, and are likely to take their business elsewhere.
-Along with that, there is the reputational damage, which makes website security non-negotiable.
+Along with that, reputational damage makes website security non-negotiable.

 Security breaches do not only happen to big companies.
 They can happen to anyone who is not proactive about protection.
 Most common attacks are preventable with the right practices.
 By implementing the security measures in this guide, you can close the doors that hackers typically use to break in.